 • Physical Development

 • Understanding the World

 • Expressive Arts and Design

 In an Educate Together school, a daily period of time is set aside for the ethical education curriculum, which is delivered in addition to the National Curriculum.
 This program is called the “Learn Together” curriculum and is published by Educate Together.
-It defines the core values of all teaching and learning in the school.
+It defines the core values of all teaching and learning in the school, including where the British Values are taught in school.
 It is subject to continuous review and development.

 The programme is divided into four strands: Moral and Spiritual Development, Justice and Equality, Ethics and the Environment and Belief Systems.
 The curriculum specifically addresses the Educate Together ethos and it is here that the values that the school seeks to model in its ‘characteristic spirit’ are articulated and explained in greater depth.

 The aim is to help children develop a critical knowledge, understanding and awareness of right and wrong.
 Teachers aim to develop a strong awareness of social, ethical and moral standards through reflecting on the meaning and purpose of life.
 The strand should encourage and develop the individual on their journey to inner discovery and empower the child to make informed moral choices.

 The general aim of the strand is to develop in children a critical knowledge, understanding and awareness of issues relating to human rights, equality, culture and diversity, social justice and social inclusiveness and to empower them to make a difference.